 - Bromelain: Bromelain is an enzyme found in pineapples.
 It is also available as a supplement.
 It is anti-inflammatory and anti-allergic.
 In one study, it prevented allergic sensitization (9).It has an inhibitory mechanism on allergic responses and can help in the treatment of allergies and asthma (9).

 - Vitamin C: Vitamin C is an antioxidant which helps in the reduction of oxidative stress and inflammation.
 This can be beneficial in people with allergic diseases (10).
 This study observed that the use of high-dose vitamin C in daily practice in the treatment of allergic diseases reduces allergy-related symptoms (10).
 Furthermore, it was found that patients with allergic diseases had a vitamin C deficiency (10).
 Another study found that Vitamin C prevents the secretion of histamine by white blood cells and increase its detoxification (11).
 Histamine levels were found to increase exponentially as ascorbic acid levels in the plasma decreased (11).

 - N-acetylcysteine or NAC: NAC is an anti-inflammatory substance that can also break up and help to dissolve mucous (11).
 It reduces the thickness of mucous which helps it to be expelled from the body and from nasal passages (11).

 - Histamine supplements often combine many of these together for relief from symptoms of allergies.
 We like Hista-Eze by Designs for Health as a good option.
-You can purchase this at our online store here.

 What diet should you follow to better manage allergy symptoms?